This post may contain affiliate links. Please read our privacy policy for additional information.

 - 3 ½ cups all-purpose flour

-- 1 32 ounce jar sliced dill pickles
+- 32 ounces sliced dill pickles

-- 3-4 cups vegetable oil for deep-frying
+- 3-4 cups vegetable oil, for deep-frying

 Instructions